The Most important lab tests every midlife woman should know about

 Why “Normal” Labs Don’t Always Mean Optimal Health

-As estrogen declines, changes occur in your cardiovascular health, metabolism, bones, thyroid function, inflammation levels, and nutrient status.
-Yet many annual wellness visits include only a Complete Blood Count (CBC), a Comprehensive Metabolic Panel (CMP), a basic cholesterol panel, and perhaps a thyroid-stimulating hormone (TSH) test.
+Most annual wellness visits include a Complete Blood Count (CBC), a Comprehensive Metabolic Panel (CMP), a basic cholesterol panel, and perhaps a thyroid-stimulating hormone (TSH) test.

-The goal isn’t to chase numbers.
+The goal isn’t to chase perfect numbers.

 Before We Begin: Normal vs. Optimal

-Start Here: The Most Important Tests If You’re on a Budget
+The Most Important Tests If You’re on a Budget

 ✓ ApoB